Overview

 - Did anyone else in your family ever have memory trouble?
 Was anyone ever diagnosed with Alzheimer's disease or dementia?

-- Do you act out your dreams while sleeping (punch, flail, shout, scream)?
+- Do you act out your dreams while sleeping?
+For example, do you punch, flail, shout or scream during sleep?
 Do you snore?

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use